aragubas/Oggly/README.md

 # Oggly
-CLI tool to play OGG file, simple as that x'3
+a C++ CLI tool to play OGG file, simple as that x'3